Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: FBMC Concept and Simulation

-Note that this approach implicitly attributes all possible changes to net-position $np$ to changes of dispatchable generators and is ignorant to $np$ changes caused by forecast errors of load and \gls{res}. \end{itemize}
+where $\PTDF_{\mathcal{L}(i)}$ is the row of the PTDF matrix corresponding to the $i$-th CNE and $\sgn_{\mathcal{L}(i)}$ indicates whether CNE $i$ is defined as a positive or negative flow.
+Note that GSKs implicitly attribute all possible changes in net position $\NPvec$ to changes of dispatchable generators and is ignorant to any changes in $\NPvec$ caused by forecast errors of load and \gls{res}.
+Next, the final \gls{ram} values are corrected by additional \textit{flow reliability margins} (FRMs) and \textit{final adjustment values} (FAVs). \glsunset{frm}\glsunset{fav}